CinTheDev/ThermalCamera/README.md

 Now the Raspi can be accessed via `ssh thermal-camera@raspberrypi`

 At this point, there is no need for an external keyboard and monitor anymore, the Raspi just needs to be powered and in reach of the configured WIFI.

+## Development setup

+On our working machine, we have to make sure we can compile a binary and upload it to the raspi.

+Following rust commands have been run:

+`sudo apt install gcc-arm-linux-gnueabihf`

+`rustup target add armv7-unknown-linux-gnueabihf`